Some polyneuropathies affect primarily motor fibers. They include

 Adverse effects of chemotherapy drugs (eg, vinca alkaloids)

-Axonopathy may result from nutritional deficiencies (most commonly, of thiamin Thiamin Deficiency Thiamin deficiency (causing beriberi) is most common among people subsisting on white rice or highly refined carbohydrates in developing countries and among alcoholics.
-Symptoms include diffuse... read more , vitamin B6 Vitamin B6 Deficiency and Dependency Because vitamin B6 is present in most foods, dietary deficiency is rare.
+Axonopathy may result from nutritional deficiencies (most commonly, of thiamin Thiamin Deficiency Thiamin deficiency (causing beriberi) is most common among people subsisting on white rice or highly refined carbohydrates in countries with high rates of food insecurity and among people with... read more , vitamin B6 Vitamin B6 Deficiency and Dependency Because vitamin B6 is present in most foods, dietary deficiency is rare.
 Secondary deficiency may result from various conditions.
 Symptoms can include peripheral neuropathy, a pellagra-like... read more , vitamin B12 Vitamin B12 Deficiency Dietary vitamin B12 deficiency usually results from inadequate absorption, but deficiency can develop in vegans who do not take vitamin supplements.
-Deficiency causes megaloblastic anemia, damage... read more , or vitamin E Vitamin E Deficiency Dietary vitamin E deficiency is common in developing countries; deficiency among adults in developed countries is uncommon and usually due to fat malabsorption.
-The main symptoms are hemolytic... read more ) or from excess intake of vitamin B6 Vitamin B6 Toxicity The ingestion of megadoses (> 500 mg/day) of pyridoxine may cause peripheral neuropathy.
-Vitamin B6 includes a group of closely related compounds: pyridoxine, pyridoxal, and pyridoxamine.
-They... read more or alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
+Deficiency causes megaloblastic anemia, damage... read more , or vitamin E Vitamin E Deficiency Dietary vitamin E deficiency is common in countries with high rates of food insecurity; deficiency among adults in other countries is uncommon and usually due to fat malabsorption.
+The main... read more ) or from excess intake of vitamin B6 Vitamin B6 Toxicity The ingestion of megadoses (> 500 mg/day) of pyridoxine may cause peripheral neuropathy.
+Vitamin B6 includes a group of closely related compounds: pyridoxine, pyridoxal, and pyridoxamine... read more or alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more .
 Less common metabolic causes include hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , porphyria Acute Porphyrias Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more , sarcoidosis Sarcoidosis Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more , porphyria Acute Porphyrias Acute porphyrias result from deficiency of certain enzymes in the heme biosynthetic pathway, resulting in accumulation of heme precursors that cause intermittent attacks of abdominal pain and... read more , sarcoidosis Sarcoidosis Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
 The lungs and lymphatic system are most often affected, but... read more , and amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
 These proteins may accumulate locally... read more .
 Other causes include certain infections (eg, Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
 Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more ), drugs (eg, nitrous oxide), and exposure to certain chemicals (eg, Agent Orange, n-hexane) or heavy metals (eg, lead Lead Poisoning Lead poisoning often causes minimal symptoms at first but can cause acute encephalopathy or irreversible organ damage, commonly resulting in cognitive deficits in children.
 Diagnosis is by whole... read more , arsenic, mercury).

 In a paraneoplastic syndrome Paraneoplastic syndromes Lung carcinoma is the leading cause of cancer-related death worldwide.
 About 85% of cases are related to cigarette smoking.
 Symptoms can include cough, chest discomfort or pain, weight loss... read more associated with small-cell lung cancer, loss of dorsal root ganglia and their sensory axons results in subacute sensory neuropathy.